 The Choice program was designed to allow our customers to take full advantage of the open natural gas market.
 Just as you have choices of suppliers or vendors when buying other products and services, Choice allows you access to suppliers of natural gas.
 In fact, Vectren Energy Delivery has not been a natural gas supplier since 2008.
 However, we deliver the natural gas through our pipeline system.
 The Choice program gives you the opportunity to select a supplier offering a pricing arrangement that’s most attractive to you.

 No. Participation is voluntary.
 If you don’t choose a supplier, one of three Standard Choice Offer (SCO) suppliers will supply your gas at the SCO price.

-change each month as the gas market fluctuates.
-The five SCO suppliers are: DTE Energy Supply, Direct Energy Services,
+price and will change each month as the gas market fluctuates.
+The four SCO suppliers are: DTE Gas Supply, Constellation New Energy, Spire Marketing

 * The month-end settlement price is determined by the New York Mercantile Exchange (NYMEX), a commodity futures exchange in which natural gas is bought and sold on a daily basis.

 For further assistance with making your choice, a straightforward " Apples to Apples" comparison of suppliers' offers, as well as a host of other information regarding your utility service, you may contact the Public Utilities Commission of Ohio at 1-800-686-7826.
 You may also contact the Ohio Consumers' Counsel at 1-877-742-5622 or utilize their "Calculating Your Energy Choices" comparison tool.